-After creation, the LaceworkSAAudit will be have two delegated and two application permissions.
+Lacework creates an Azure App called LaceworkSAAudit.
+After creation, the LaceworkSAAudit App has two delegated and two application permissions.

-This permission essentially gives LaceworkSAAudit access to the Azure Storage REST APIs.
-The Lacework role of Reader agains limits Lacework access.
+- Azure Storage Access Azure Storage - This permission gives LaceworkSAAudit access to the Azure Storage REST APIs.
+However, Lacework access is limited by the role of Reader.